wchill/defcon26_badgehacking/hardware_notes.md

 Before any encoding/decoding operation is done, the PIC32 will hold RST high to reset U7 (note that this does not reset U4), then drive the clock once before it feeds U4 with input.

 To make U4 switch to XOR mode, 0xFEEDB0B0DEADBEEF must be fed to U4 least significant bit first while driving the clock.
 This will look like you are feeding F77D B57B 0D0D B77F if interpreting as MSB first.

+## Puzzle 2 (robot head) notes

+Feeding Bobo (the robot head) only works properly in the v2 firmware.

+Bobo can be fed by using the buttons in the arcade/control rooms. - corresponds to a 0 while + corresponds to a 1.

+Using - or + will drive the shared U4/U7 input clock as well as set the appropriate bit for U4's MISO.

+In addition, once 0xFEEDB0B0DEADBEEF has been inputted, the PIC32 will hold U7's reset line high for about 1 second.
+The user can then perform a decoding operation with -/+, getting the output by observing the LEDs.

 ## Other useful PIC32 pins